#2 101 Interesting plumbing facts

 37. Sewer manhole covers were purposely designed as a circle as this is the only shape where the lid can’t fall into the hole.

 38. 90% of toilets are fixed using only a plunger.
-Regardless of this fact a strong stomach is usually needed to unblock the loo.?
+Regardless of this fact, a strong stomach is usually needed to unblock it!